 Is Divorce Mediation Always Appropriate?

 The courts are not the only avenue for discussing your divorce and negotiating agreements for important topics like child custody or alimony.
 The process of divorce mediation can also help many couples settle many of the critical issues that need to be decided upon before a divorce can be finalized.
 It is not right for every couple though.
-Here is what you should know about Chatham divorce mediation before you try to use it to negotiate some of the key tenets of your divorce agreement.
+Here is what you should know about Morristown divorce mediation before you try to use it to negotiate some of the key tenets of your divorce agreement.

 What is Needed for a Successful Divorce Mediation Session?